What Will Happen If You Are Charged with Violating a Criminal Protective Order Related to a Domestic Violence Case?

 Different Levels of Protective Orders

-There are different levels of criminal protective orders which various restrictions.
+There are different levels of criminal protective orders with various restrictions.
 The most restrictive form of a CPO is a full stay-away.
 This no-contact order restraining prohibits the defendant from contacting or coming near the victim.

 Less restrictive protective orders can be issued for different reasons.
 One main reason is that the parties have minor children.
 A complete stay-away order would interfere with the ability to care for them.